-Our management letter is intended solely for the information and use of the Florida Auditor General, the Authority members, and management, and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, the Authority members, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.

-Can, Riggs & Ingram, L.L.C.
+Can, Rigge & Ingram, L.L.C.